Andrei-Lapusteanu/BlackJack-in-Console/README.md

 - Implements standard dealer behavior
 - Simple points (*money*) system, saved between play sessions
 - Supports 2 betting modes
-	- Casion - where you select your bet using chip
+	- Casino - where you select your bet using chips
--
+	- Standard - where you enter the sum you wish to bet
+- Statistics (win, lose and draw percentages are shown in options)

+## Note
+This project helped me learn C++ back in 2016, thus
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MzExMDU5MTUsLTE4OTUxMTUzNSwtNj
+eyJoaXN0b3J5IjpbLTE1ODIzNTMyMjcsLTE4OTUxMTUzNSwtNj
 g0NDI5NzMyXX0=
 -->